The COMPASS Test of ACT

 - Rhetorical Skills: The errors in this passage are related to Strategy, Organization and Style.

 The scores of this section demonstrate the skills of writing of the candidates thereby allowing them to choose suitable courses for beginners in college.

 Mathematics: There are multiple choice questions in this section that covers a wide range of topics and tests the following skills of candidates:

 The questions for testing these skills are based on Numerical Skills or Pre Algebra, Geometry, College Algebra, Geometry and Trigonometry.
 Besides this, the test takers have to answer 15 questions on Mathematics Diagnostic Tests and there are seven and eight questions each on Pre - Algebra and Algebra.

 Essay Writing: In this section, the students are presented with a Writing Task consisting of a problem or an issue based in a community or a school.
 Thereafter, the test takers have to put forth their opinion and clarify the premises on which the opinions are formed.
 The scores in this section are based on arguments that are formed by the test takers and the clarity of the same.

 Importance of COMPASS Test

 The COMPASS test is a kind of precursor for all those students who want to choose their preferred subjects in college.
-There are a wide range subjects on which the skills of the students are assessed in this test and scoring well in it allows them to begin their college studies with the courses or subjects of their choice.
-However, it is the responsibility of each test taker to find out the score requirements of the college or the institution in which they intend to study.
+There is a wide range of subjects on which the skills of the students are assessed in this test and scoring well in it allows them to begin their college studies with the courses or subjects of their choice.
+However, it is the responsibility of each test taker to find out the score requirements of the college or the institution in which he intends to study.